Last updated on October 5th, 2019 at 02:55 pm

 - Clean off your shoes, and leave them by the door.
 Or better yet, outside.
 Your shoes drag in all sorts of germs and allergens.
 Make it a habit to remove them any time you enter your home.
 Cleaning your carpets will help get rid of anything that has already made its way in.

 - Rinse out your nose.
 All of the allergens you are exposed to throughout the day can get caught in your nose and just hang out there.
 Use a Neti Pot or another nasal rinse every morning and evening.

 - Shower before you go to bed.
 If you go to bed feeling fine and wake up feeling miserable, you’re likely carrying allergens around in your hair and on your body.
 Just imagine laying in and breathing in all of those toxins all night long!

 - Use an air purifier.
 Depending on what triggers those allergies, an air purifier may provide the relief you’re desperately searching for.
-It’s important to get the right kind of purifier that fits your needs so check out this article for some of the best options.

 - Reduce your stress.
 If you’re stressed out for an extended period of time, you compromise your immune system.
 Your body could produce an excess amount of the stress hormone, cortisol, resulting in an imbalance and contributing to allergy issues.

 - Maintain a healthy immune system.
 Get a good night’s sleep, eat healthy, whole foods, exercise, reduce stress, and take a quality probiotic for gut health.
 All of these things will improve your overall health, allowing for your bucket to not so easily overflow.

 Remember, “No matter how long the winter, spring is sure to follow.”
 When seasonal allergies make you dread this time of year, take these common sense steps to beat the allergies this season.